janis5000/ELAS/frontend/src/components/Projects/StudentConnector/README.md

                  The command: pip install -r requirements-windows.txt may also work for Linux/MacOS but is not guaranteed to do so.

-               - Rename the files `example.env` to `.env` and `example.flaskenv` to `.flaskenv` respectively

-               - Open `.env` file, find `POSTGRES_PASS`, and type the password of your postgresql database between the single quotation mark

           - Type the following command in a command prompt to run server

                   python -m flask run --host=0.0.0.0

  - Frontend installation
     - Open a command prompt, move inside frontend folder, and follow the steps below by typing the commands in your command prompt